To configure your workstation for Rhinoceros 3D

 High Speed Processor for Rhino 7

 Rhino 3D uses a maximum of 1-2 cores of its CPU for the development and construction process.
-We recommend using a workstation with an Intel Xeon 6- or 8-Core with a high clock frequency from 3 GHz.
+We recommend using a workstation with Intel Xeon 6- or 8-core with a high clock frequency with a Turbo Boost performance of 4.00 GHz.
 For 3D renderings, Rhino uses all available CPU cores.
-A multi-core-capable rendering engine such as V-Ray is often used for modelling or virtualisation.
-For this purpose, we recommend a workstation with a DUAL CPU, for example 2 x Intel Xeon E5- 2667 V4 with 8 cores and 3.2 GHz each, alternatively an Intel i9 10-Core with maximum 4.5 GHz in Turbo-Boost.
+Often a multi-core capable rendering engine, such as V-Ray, is used for modeling or virtualization.
+For this purpose we recommend a workstation with DUAL CPU, for example 2 x Intel Xeon Gold 6142 with 16 cores each and maximum 3.70 GHz, alternatively an Intel i9 10-Core with maximum 4.5 GHz in Turbo Boost or an Intel Xeon W-2155 with 10 cores and 4.50 GHz in Turbo Boost.

 The perfect graphic card for Rhino 7